Section 12.1

 THE SITUATION NOW

 Assisted Dying is now legal throughout Belgium, Canada, Germany, Holland, New Zealand, Spain, Switzerland and almost all of Australia.
 It is also available in several States of America.
-It is in the process of legalisation in France, Ireland, Portugal and Scotland.
+It is in the process of legalisation in Ireland, Portugal and Scotland.

 THIS IS NOT A “MANIFESTO” ISSUE